IPS-Eye-White

 It was not worked up by noisy, frenzied, and highly emotional people.
 The disciples knew that something was to happen since Jesus had already told them that they were to "tarry" in Jerusalem until they were clothed with power from on high (Luke 24:49-50) but they neither knew what was to happen nor when it would.

 Note: although the word 'tarry' is rarely heard today, it simply means to delay or linger.
 The disciples were told to "tarry" in Jerusalem which simply meant... to wait there.
-It does NOT imply a "tarry meeting" held at many Pentecostal churches which are often highly emotionally charged gatherings where people "tarry," and agonizingly seek the Holy Spirit...
+It does NOT imply a "tarry meeting" held at many Pentecostal churches which are often highly emotionally charged gatherings where people agonizingly seek the Holy Spirit...

 3) They Were Sitting When the Holy Spirit Came